A wide range of innovative solutions with which we solve various communication challenges for different roles and industries

 The City of New Orleans is the latest victim of ransomware attacks.
-Mayor LaToya Cantrell even declared a state of emergency, confirming just how serious this cyber security attack and ongoing threat are.
+Mayor LaToya Cantrell even declared a state of emergency, confirming just how serious this cybersecurity attack and ongoing threat are.

 The City of New Orleans is not the first government agency to be hit by ransomware attacks.
 The state of Louisiana, Texas and Baltimore are just a few examples in the ever-growing list of governments targeted by hackers.
-Although no demands have yet been made, these kind of cyber security attacks often cost society a lot of money.
+Although no demands have yet been made, these kind of cybersecurity attacks often cost society a lot of money.
 Even if government agencies don’t give in to the hackers’ demands.

 It’s easy to criticize these government agencies for not being careful enough, but we understand the challenge they’re facing.
-As a company that works with numerous government agencies, authorities and hospitals, we’re often also involved in improving cybersecurity at these organisations.
+As a company that works with numerous government agencies, authorities and hospitals, we’re often also involved in improving cybersecurity at these organizations.
 Let me tell you, it’s an ongoing game of cat and mouse.
-On the one side, you have hackers trying to find new ways to exploit the organisations’ vulnerabilities.
-On the other side you have organisations who are frantically trying to stay one step ahead.
+On the one side, you have hackers trying to find new ways to exploit the organizations’ vulnerabilities.
+On the other side you have organizations who are frantically trying to stay one step ahead.
 Most of the time, the ‘good guys’ succeed.
 In some cases, the hackers beat them to the punch.

 When it comes to cybersecurity, your employees are both a strength and a weakness.
 One small error or moment of ignorance might affect the entire company.
 However, with the right precautionary measures, they can also form your first line of defense.
-These measures can be the use of strong and different passwords, updating software such as operating systems and antivirus programs and an ongoing wariness of suspicious looking emails.
+These measures can be the use of strong and different passwords, updating software such as operating systems and antivirus programs and an ongoing wariness of suspicious-looking emails.
 Therefore, it’s important to keep your employees both informed of the latest threats as well as aware of the best precautions by repeatedly showing tips and instructions on how to prevent these kind of attacks.